phaseIV/Blender-Navcam-Importer/README.md

 Select the addon from the Import Menu (File > Import) or from the Misc tab in the Tools menu.

 ## How does it work?
-Enter or paste the name of a valid Left Navcam image (with or without extension) in the popup dialog and press OK.
+Activate the addon and enter or paste the name of a valid Left Navcam image (with or without extension) in the popup dialog and press OK.
 The addon will automatically download the corresponding depth and image products from PDS/NASA and stitch the data together into a single UV textured mesh.
 It will then add a caption, set a camera and adjust a few settings so Blender can render the scene immediately.

 Note that this process takes a while and Blender is unresponsive during execution.
 The status of the addon can be checked in the terminal window.